Crow Wing County prosecutor is reviewing Winston Smith's death from law enforcement gunfire

 The BCA has not said who shot first, but the agency previously issued a news release stating that Smith had fired a gun from inside the vehicle he was sitting in when he was shot.

-Attorneys for the woman who was in the car with Winston have said she never saw him with a weapon.
-There is no body camera or squad car dashcam footage of the incident, because neither were being used.
-Also, The ramp's operator said its cameras are only directed at entries, exits and stairwells.
+Attorneys for the woman who was in the car with Smith have said she never saw him with a weapon.
+There is no body camera or squad car dashcam footage of the incident because neither were being used.
+Also, the ramp's operator said its cameras are directed only at entries, exits and stairwells.

 Several nights of public protest followed the death of Smith, who was starting to build a small local following for his online comedy sketches on Instagram.